Questions and Answers

 Brakes should not feel spongy or slack.
 Brakes should be tested as you set off.
 Vehicle should not pull to one side.

-The Manufacturer's guide.
-Use a reliable pressure gauge, check and adjust pressures when tyres are cold.
-Don't forget a spare tyre.
-Remember to refit valve caps.
+Manufacturer’s guide, use a reliable pressure gauge, check and adjust pressures when tyres are cold, don’t forget spare tyre, remember to refit valve caps.

-No cuts and bulges, 1.6mm of tread depth across the central 3/4 of the breadth of the tyre and around the entire outer circumference.
+No cuts and bulges, 1.6mm of tread depth across the central three-quarters of the breadth of the tyre, and around the entire outer circumference of the tyre.

 Warning light should illuminate if there is a fault with the anti-lock braking system.